phetsims/gas-properties/doc/model.md

 * no rotational kinematics (particles do not rotate)
 * no gravity (so no acceleration)

+All quantities (pressure, temperature, volume, speed, kinetic energy) are derived from the state of the particle system and the container.

 There is a limited inventory of particles (limited `N`), as indicated by the "Number of Particles" spinners and the gauge on the bicycle pump.
 When particles escape the container through its open lid, they are immediately returned to the inventory.
 Since there is no gravity, they float upwards, and are deleted from the sim when they disappear from view.

-The initial angle of particles is randomly chosen from from the dispersion angle range of the bicycle pump.
+The initial angle of particles is randomly chosen from from the dispersion range of the bicycle pump, which is `MATH.PI/2`.

 The initial speed of particles is based on a desired amount of kinetic energy that would result in a desired temperature.
 By default, the current temperature of the container is used.
 If the container is empty (and thus has